bupboi1337/html-color-test/README.md

 # html-color-test
 Something to test color in html.

+When run you should see some colored text.

 # How To Run:
-Step 1: Open with your favorite browser
+Open with your favorite browser and then your done!
-Step 2: Done!